-“I apologize in advance…”?
-Have you ever experienced someone apologizing while they are doing the very thing they are apologizing for?
+Have you ever experienced someone apologizing while doing the very thing they are apologizing for?

-Is an email apology sincere if you are doing something you know could be a problem to start with but you’re doing it anyway — with your apologies?
+Is an email apology sincere if you are doing something you know could be a problem, but you’re doing it anyway — with your apology in advance?

 “I’m sorry but…”

-What prompted this little rant today was someone sending 8 Gigs of attachments while saying “I apologize if this fills up your inbox…” 8 Gigs?
+This little rant was prompted by someone sending 8 Gigs of attachments while saying, “I apologize if this fills up your inbox…” 8 Gigs?
 8 Gigs!

-They knew it could be be an issue.
+They knew it could be an issue.
 But did so anyway — with an apology.
-So everything is okay, right?
-Not so much.
+So everything is okay.

-For me that just smacks of “I’m going to do it anyway regardless because that’s what I want to do, but I’ll apologize just in case it causes an issue or you get upset.”
-What’s up with that?
+That smacks of “I’m going to do it anyway regardless because that’s what I want to do, but I’ll apologize just in case it causes an issue, or you get upset.”

-It’s called thinking only of yourself.
-The fact is with email there are at least two parties involved.
+The fact is, when it comes to email, there are at least two parties involved.

-Well, just like anything in life we make choices.
-It is a choice to use technology properly and to use technology with courtesy.
+Well, just like anything in life, we make choices.
+It is a choice to use technology appropriately and to use technology with courtesy.
 What do you think it says about you to ignore proper use and courtesy because you make the conscious decision to do so?

 A Word of Advice

-If you want your apologies to be taken seriously, don’t apologize while you proceed to do what you are apologizing for!
+If you want your apologies to be taken seriously, don’t apologize while you proceed to do the very thing you are apologizing for!
 Courtesy never goes out of style and cannot be perceived as being there as you apologize while showing no concern for the person on the other side.